Research Program

 Cite the Program

-The complete nine-paper program is archived as a single citable record on Zenodo.
+The research program is archived as a single citable record on Zenodo.
 Each paper also has its own DOI (listed below).

 Program DOI 10.5281/zenodo.20459958